avtools-io/amazing-digital-cinema/README.md

 # Amazing Digital Cinema

-A curated list of amazing resources for film technications in the fields of digital cinema mastering, distribution and exhibition.
+A curated list of amazing resources for film technications in the fields of digital cinema mastering, distribution, archiving and exhibition.

 This list was inspired by the [awesome-broadcasting list](https://github.com/ebu/awesome-broadcasting).
 Which itself was inspired by the awesome [awesome list](https://github.com/sindresorhus/awesome).
 In contrast, this list also lists amazing non open-source resources.
 To reflect this matter and out of respect towards the open-source only awesome list projects, I named this list amazing digital cinema instead of awesome digital cinema.